 Have a look at Susan's dance shoe page for everything you could possibly want to know about footwear at Ceroc classes!

 Are there videos or DVDs that I can learn from?

 Yes, there are plenty available!
 It is always helpful to supplement classes with videos and DVDs.
-Talk to Adrian at a class, or check out the Ceroc & Modern Jive Dance Company web site.
+Talk to Michael at a class, or check out the Ceroc & Modern Jive Dance Company web site.